-- An angle that is less than a right angle is called an acute angle. - An angle that is greater than a right angle is called an obtuse angle. - An angle that is made up of two right angles with a shared arm is called a straight angle.
+• An angle that is less than a right angle is called an acute angle.

+• An angle that is made up of two right angles with a shared arm is called a straight angle.
 It represents a half turn around a circle with a centre at the vertex.